-- The Accounts have been prepared on a going concern basis, which assumes that the functions and services provided by the Council will continue in operational existence for the foreseeable future.
+- The Accounts have been prepared on a going-concern basis, which assumes that the functions and services provided by the Council will continue in operational existence for the foreseeable future.
 The Council is a local government body created by the Local Government (Wales) Act 1994.
 The Council operates within a difficult financial climate, similar to all local authorities in Wales.
-However, there are no indications from either the financial performance of the Authority or Welsh Government plans which undermine the view that the Council will continue as a going concern into the future. - The Council has determined that a number of assets which are used for social or economic development purposes are not solely held for income generation or capital appreciation purposes and, therefore, do not meet the definition of investment properties.
+However, there are no indications from either the financial performance of the Authority or Welsh Government plans which undermine the view that the Council will continue as a going-concern into the future. - The Council has determined that a number of assets which are used for social or economic development purposes are not solely held for income generation or capital appreciation purposes and, therefore, do not meet the definition of investment properties.
 As a consequence, these assets are shown as Non-Current Assets Property, Plant and Equipment within the Balance Sheet.
 In accordance with current guidance regarding the treatment of certain types of schools, only the value of the land for voluntary-controlled schools is included in the Balance Sheet where the voluntary body has significant control over the building.
 As the Council does not own these types of schools, and does not have access to them for valuation purposes, the value of the buildings is excluded from the Balance Sheet.
-In addition to this, as regards Voluntary-Aided and Foundation Schools, neither the value of land nor the buildings are included on the Balance Sheet. - Capital and revenue grants are reviewed regularly to assess whether the terms and conditions attached to the respective grants have been met.
+In addition to this, as regards Voluntary-Aided and Foundation Schools, neither the value of land nor the buildings are included on the Balance Sheet.

+- Capital and revenue grants are reviewed regularly to assess whether the terms and conditions attached to the respective grants have been met.
 If the terms and conditions have been met, they will be recognised within the Comprehensive Income and Expenditure Statement in the year.
 If not, they will be carried within the Balance Sheet within creditors until such time as either the terms and conditions associated with the grant are met or the grant is repaid to the grant provider should the terms and conditions not be met.
 This treatment can result in material balances being carried in the Balance Sheet as deferred income. - The group requirements have been reviewed using the criteria outlined in the relevant accounting standards and Code of Practice; the Council has not identified any companies or organisations that would require it to complete group accounts. - There is usually a high degree of uncertainty about future levels of funding for local government.
-In normal circumstances, this would not be sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.
+In normal circumstances, this would not be sufficient enough to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.
 However, the Coronavirus crisis has led to such significant global uncertainty that the Council has considered its impact on four main areas, namely on plant, property and equipment valuation; on investments; on the pension fund and on debts owed to the Council.
-Some of this review is ongoing but, at the time of issuing the draft accounts, the Authority had decided that the impairment on the Council's plant, property and equipment as well as on investments would be minimal, but the Council has increased the impairment on debts owed to it by £49k.
-The Actuary has updated the Pension Fund report to take into account the impact of covid-19 on the fund and it also takes into account recent information in relation to the McCloud case.
+Some of this review is ongoing but, at the time of issuing the draft accounts, the Authority had decided that the impairment on the Council has increased the impairment on debts owed to it by £49k.
+The Council is waiting for Actuary revaluations on its pension fund and will assess the impact of that assessment.